-(1) We have assumed twelve months of San Juan gathering system revenues in our calculation of the percentage revenue generated by each customer in order to more accurately reflect annual results.
-The revenue reflected in our statement of income includes San Juan gathering system only as of the acquisition date of the San Juan assets.
+(1) We have assumed twelve months of San Juan revenues in our calculation of the percentage revenue generated by each customer in order to more accurately reflect annual results.
+The revenue reflected in our consolidated statement of income only includes San Juan from the acquisition date.